 New Medical Center Ad Focuses on Groundbreaking Discoveries and Innovations

-The University of Maryland Medical Center is home to many nationally and internationally recognized physicians and scientists who perform pioneering research, and use the latest state-of-the-art technologies to advance the field of medicine and save lives.
+The University of Maryland Medical Center is home to many nationally and internationally recognized physicians and scientists who are faculty at the University of Maryland School of Medicine and perform pioneering research, and use the latest state-of-the-art technologies to advance the field of medicine and save lives.
 We bring together laboratory scientists and clinical investigators to better understand disease, develop new methods of treatment, and translate research results into clinical practice.
 At the University of Maryland Medical Center, ground-breaking discoveries are happening every day.

 Watch the ads that highlight our Medical Center innovations above, and the University of Maryland Children's Hospital, here.

 Aromatase inhibitors stop the production of estrogen that fuels the growth of cancer cells, and are widely used to treat postmenopausal women with hormone-responsive breast cancer.
 University of Maryland Marlene and Stewart Greenebaum Cancer Center research scientist, Dr. Angela Brodie, pioneered the development of this new class of drugs, which have also shown promise in preventing breast cancer in high-risk patients.
 Click here for more information

 As part of a new personalized medicine initiative, the Medical Center offers genetic testing to help doctors determine which medication a patient should take after a stenting procedure in order to prevent blood clots that could lead to serious - and potentially fatal - heart attacks and strokes.

 Fighting infectious disease is a key area for basic science research.
 Stefanie Vogel, PhD, professor in the departments of Microbiology and Immunology Medicine, is part of a team that found an experimental drug can treat influenza and prevent virus-induced lung injury and death, even when administered days after initial infection.